COUNTDOWN TO TOTALITY*

 Total Solar Eclipse Sequence

-The process of the moon moving across the face of the sun takes up to about three hours, but the brief moment of totality when the sun is completely obscured by the moon will only last a maximum of 60 seconds (depending on your location).
+The process of the moon moving across the face of the Sun takes up to about three hours, but the time of totality when the Sun is completely obscured by the moon will last for up to a little over 5 minutes in the Kimberley area to up to 3 minutes and 45 seconds in the Sydney area (exact times depend on your location).

-Observers at the Ningaloo Eclipse can expect to see the sun’s bright disc slowly being covered by the silhouette of the moon to produce a diminishing solar crescent.
+Observers at the 2028 Total eclipse can expect to see the Sun’s bright disc slowly being covered by the silhouette of the moon to produce a diminishing solar crescent.

-Just as the last of the sun disappears behind the moon, two interesting optical phenomenon will occur, known as Baily’s Beads and the Diamond Ring Effect.
+Just as the last of the Sun disappears behind the moon, two interesting optical phenomenon will occur, known as Baily’s Beads and the Diamond Ring Effect.
+This is when the final rays of sunlight pass between the rugged lunar topography.

 Path of Totality – Google Earth/Xavier Jubier